Hi, what do you want to do?

 Rectangles and Trapezoids in the Coordinate Plane

 Students determine the missing vertices of quadrilaterals.
-In this rectangles and trapezoids lesson, students examine the characteristics of quadrilaterals.
+For this rectangles and trapezoids lesson, students examine the characteristics of quadrilaterals.
 They identify the missing vertices of a quadrilateral on a coordinate plane.

 Curated OER